How to Beat Frustration and Be in Control of Your Emotions

 Stream-of-consciousness longhand writing is a very effective way to shovel the mud out of your head.
 Give your inner editor a break and write non-stop for 10-30 minutes or until you feel calm again.
 Concentrate on writing about how you feel, what is happening to you physically and mentally when you are frustrated like this.

-If you like things more structured than this, you can try this method, created by one of Cognitive-Behavioral Therapy developers Dr. David D. Burns.
-In a simplified version you only have to divide a piece of paper into two columns.
-Write “Automatic thoughts” in the top left corner and “Rational thoughts” in the top right one.
+If you like things more structured than this, you can try this method, created by one of the Cognitive-Behavioral Therapy developers Dr. David D. Burns.
+In a simplified version, you only have to divide a piece of paper into two columns.
+Write “automatic thoughts” in the top left corner and “rational thoughts” in the top right one.

 In the left column write and number all the unedited thoughts that come to your mind.
 Write things you think about yourself and about others involved in this situation that irritated you so much.
 When you're finished, go to the right side of the paper and write down the rational responses to those negative thoughts.
 Try your hardest to find a way to protect yourself from your own critique that you've spilled in the left column.

-If you'd like to overcome your frustrations even more efficiently with this method or if you're feeling your temper and your moods are out of control most of the time, I personally recommend to read “Feeling Good: The New Mood Therapy” by Dr. David D. Burns.
+If you'd like to overcome your frustrations even more efficiently with this method or if you're feeling your temper and your moods are out of control most of the time, I personally recommend reading “Feeling Good: The New Mood Therapy” by Dr. David D. Burns.

 4. Take action

 Dealing with frustration can actually be a positive thing.
 Try to appreciate it as a tool to identify what really matters to you in this life and what is blocking your success from you.
 In other words, it gives you the energy and reason to take action.

 After gaining some perspective through self-analysis, see what you can actually do.
 Stop procrastinating and ignoring your problems, even if you feel a lot better and have calmed yourself down.
 Identify the first small step you can take right now towards getting out of this situation or to prevent it from happening again.